mohnish-7/LISA/README.md

     * Download all the files and save it in a single folder.
     * Open your Command Prompt and run LISA.py
     * Have fun !
+    * If you face any problem while downloading the files or running them, please send an email to the above email address.